Willson Contreras Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is ninth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.

-- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.47).
+- The Giants have the 18th-ranked team ERA across all league pitching staffs (4.45).

-- The Giants rank 21st in baseball in home runs surrendered (29 total, 1.3 per game).
+- Giants pitchers combine to allow 30 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- Brebbia gets the call to start for the Giants, his first of the season.
+- DeSclafani (1-1) takes the mound for the Giants in his fifth start of the season.
+He's put together a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.